grypp/accp/README.md

 Very Simple Example: Vector Addition

-	Your OmpSs codes can be like that anymore:
+	Now Your OmpSs codes can be like that (pi_ompss.c):

     int main(void) {
  		double pi = 0.0f; long i;